natew/zero-lite/README.md

 // db is the postgres PGlite instance (for direct queries)
 // instances has all three: { postgres, cvr, cdb }

-// when done
 await stop()
 ```

 All options are optional with sensible defaults.
-Ports auto-find if in use.

 ### Lifecycle hooks